vasavi168/docs/v2/rcs/send-message.md

 {domain}/api/{version}/
 ```

-We can send Carousel using below API.
+We can send Card Message using below API.
 The maximum audio file size is limited to 64 MB.

 ```
 {endpoint}rcs/message/send